adshares/adshares-docs/protocol/synchronization/index.rst

     and based on this information they make a decision to whom they want to sell space on their :ref:`Sites <protocol-definitions-site>`.

-This information sharing is done by :ref:`Supply-Side Platforms <protocol-definitions-ssp>` and :ref:`Demand-Side Platforms <protocol-definitions-dsp>` broadcasting via :ref:`Adshares Blockchain <protocol-definitions-blockchain>` a URL pointing to :ref:`Platform Metadata <protocol-definitions-metadata>`.
+This information sharing is done by :ref:`Supply-Side Platforms <protocol-definitions-ssp>` and :ref:`Demand-Side Platforms <protocol-definitions-dsp>` broadcasting via :ref:`ADS Blockchain <protocol-definitions-blockchain>` a URL pointing to :ref:`Platform Metadata <protocol-definitions-metadata>`.

 Once the :ref:`Platform Metadata <protocol-definitions-metadata>` is retrieved, the next step is to retrieve :ref:`Supply-Side Inventory <protocol-definitions-supplyinventory>` or  :ref:`Demand-Side Inventory <protocol-definitions-demandinventory>`.